SETIatHCRO/obsnerd/README.md

 ##Find satellites##
 Need to find and set up the satellites.
 This is currently clumsily interactive.
 The main problem is that THERE ARE SO MANY!

-Be sure to update the tle files.
+Be sure to update the tle files with `on_updatetle.py`.

+Make sure that you have an appropriate `config.yaml` file.
+Note that the default is included in the package under `data/config.yaml`.
+This gets copied into the obsinfo file for later processing.

-Set up the planning tool from with ipython and get 'tracks'
+Use the planning tool from within ipython and get 'tracks'

     from obsnerd import onp_plan
     plan = onp_plan.Plan()